 Across the nation ambiguities around the legality of accessing public lands at adjoining corners (popularly known as 'corner crossing') prevent sportsmen and women from setting foot on significant portions of our public estate.
 Access to quality habitat on public lands is critical to sustaining our hunting heritage.
 As such, it's imperative that hunters fight for access and defend our public trust when necessary.

+But the battle isn't over.
 At BHA, we are putting our efforts to making sure our access to public lands remains open to all people.

 Take the corner crossing pledge and speak up on behalf of sportsmen and women for public access to your public lands.